Real-Skill/javascript-tasks/README.md

-# Javascript Function
+# JavaScript Function

 ## Summary

-Each exercise consist of few simple tasks.
+JS Assessment for JavaScript functions knowledge.
+The exercise consist of a few simple tasks.
 You are supposed to implement functions, having provided only the function name and purpose.

 ## Goals